St. Charles Borromeo Seminary

 Academic Quality Accreditation:

-We declare that this institution bears the responsibility of accreditation upon itself.
+We declare that this institution bears the responsibility of accreditation upon itself and the private sector.
 Both secular and religious accreditation agencies use a university academic model that is not conducive to the needs of the church or religious studies.

 Upon completion of a degree level, each individual will receive a Certificate certifying their degree level.
 Each individual will also receive a transcript of their coursework points/credits.